SimonIsCoding/ft_transcendence/README.md

    - `make`

 3. **check on web browser**
    - Open any web browser.
-You should put on the URL: 'http://localhost:3000' - for the project we use the port 3000.
-For the moment, it is not availble in https.
+You should put on the URL: 'http://localhost:4443' - for the project we use the port 4443.
+For the moment, it is not availble in https (443) in campus computers.